-I’m only going to look right now at the M600 with an Android smartphone as the integration on the iOS side seems limited, announcements on the iOS side are imminent and my iPhone screen is shattered.
+I’m only going to look right now at the M600 with an Android smartphone as the integration on the iOS side seems limited, improvements on the iOS side are due in Q2.2017 and my iPhone screen is shattered.

 This review WILL be updated over time with more use of the product.

 So what exactly do you want me to review ? 🙂

 - The M600 runs AndroidWear by Google.
 That’s the watch version of the Android OS on your smartphone.
 So I presume you don’t want me to review a 3rd party operating system?

 - The Polar app is a tiny little thing.
 That won’t take long.
 It’s VERY similar to the AndroidWear apps for STRAVA, GHOSTRUNNER, ENDOMONDO, etc. They’re mostly almost all the same to glance at.
 Well, different colours.
 Actually Polar’s is better because of how its screens are configurable by the Flow web service.
 Even then, the Polar app is just a lot of screens that are QUITE similar to those you find on earlier Polar devices.